lynnfaraday/aresmush.com/_root/mush-101/game-of-words.md

 A **MUSH** is a multi-player online game that blends creative writing, improv acting and role-playing into a unique interactive storytelling experience.

-> Fun Fact:  MUSH isn't really an acronym, even though it looks like one.
-The name is a nod to an older kind of online game called a MUD (Multi-User Dungeon), but the "SH" doesn't mean anything.

 ## A Story and a Game in One